 4. Check tax report for errors.
 Open your Blockpit or CoinTracking report.
 Are there warnings?
 "Short (Warning)"?
 "Missing history"?
 Negative balances?
 These errors should be corrected before the report is submitted.

-5. Have crypto documentation corrected.
+5. Have crypto accounting corrected.
 If the report shows errors, professional help with data cleaning can be sensible.
-TX-Partner prepares crypto documentation so that the report is audit-ready.
+TX-Partner prepares crypto accounting so that the report is audit-ready.

 6. Respond in writing.
 Always in writing, never by phone.
 Document everything.
 The tax advisor handles the final submission to the tax authority.